-But seriously, it’s a difficult question to answer because it depends on a ton of factors.
+But seriously, it’s a difficult question to answer because it hinges on a host of factors.
 I lost count of the editing rounds with my debut novel Transient.
-When it came time to edit my second novel Max and the Multiverse, I had graduated from complete hack to competent author and knocked it out in a dozen passes.
-Today, I edit down my manuscripts with a tried and true strategy.
+But when it came time to edit my second novel Max and the Multiverse, I had graduated from complete hack to competent writer and knocked it out in a dozen passes.
+Several books later, I edit down my manuscripts with a tried and true strategy.
 For me, and I cannot stress the me part enough, I have learned that it takes four major editing passes: Content, Format, Verbal, and Polish.

-Format editing is when I take the results of content editing and dump them into a formatted file that I will use for publication, usually a tricked-out Word document.
-I set margins, select fonts, add titles, credits, dedications, headers, page numbers, all that tedious stuff.
+Format editing is when I dump the content into a file that I will use for publication (usually a tricked-out Word document).
+I set margins, select fonts, add titles, copyrights, headers, page numbers, all that tedious stuff.
 Once I have everything in place (and technically ready to print), I start a fresh round of editing and adjust anything that is not pleasing to the eye.
 Sometimes it’s a simple word choice.
 Other times it’s a complete rearrangement of a paragraph or scene.

-Verbal editing is when I read the entire novel out loud and adjust anything that is not pleasing to the ear.
+Verbal editing is when I read the entire novel aloud and adjust anything that is not pleasing to the ear.
 You would be amazed at how many errors you uncover by simply vocalizing the words you have written.
 Your ears have a way of uncovering linguistic quirks that don’t sound right.
-It might look good on paper, but your ears will tell you things like “no human talks that way” or “this phrase makes you sound like a pirate.”
+It might look good on paper, but your ears will tell you things like “no human speaks that way” or “this phrase makes you sound like a pirate.”

 Polish editing is quick and easy.
 This is when you and your find/replace become best friends.
-You start at the top of your manuscript and search for all those dumb little mistakes that manage to slip through committee.
-Things like double spaces or inverted quotes or there/their/they’re.
-I keep a running list of common typos that I search for and destroy in every final manuscript.
+You search for all the dumb little mistakes that manage to slip through committee, things like double spaces, inverted quotes, and there/their/they’re.
+I keep a running list of common typos that I search and destroy in every final draft.
 One of my common failings is using “sunk” when I mean “sank.”
 At least one of those bastards will make it through to the end.